Onyx Path Publishing: History

 The name "The Onyx Path" and the company's logo appeared on White Wolf products and their message board in early 2012.
 There was some speculation about their meaning before the company went public with their plans during GenCon in August 2012.

 The company was founded in January 2012 by White Wolf Creative Director Richard Thomas, and is licensee for Paradox Interactive's World of Darkness, Chronicles of Darkness, and Exalted.
 The company also bought the Trinity Universe and Scion gamelines from White Wolf/CCP Games.
 As such, Onyx Path Publishing released the titles that were previously announced by White Wolf for the 2012/2013 schedule.

 Onyx Path make books available through DriveThruRPG electronically (as PDF files) and physically via DriveThruRPG's print on demand service, with selected products available via traditional print in game and book stores.
 In addition, Onyx Path Publishing has used the crowd funding service Kickstarter to raise money for deluxe editions of some of their new products.

 The homepage of Onyx Path Publishing provides guidelines to send in material, in case one would want to have their own game published by them.
 They also provide contact links on their website for people who wish to submit writing, editing, and art samples, and get hired to work for Onyx Path.

 Game Lines

 Onyx Path Publishing have since their founding published a wide variety of tabletop role-playing games and card games, some owned by themselves, others under license to the listed third parties.

 Onyx Path Publishing

+Curseborne

+Following a teaser advertising campaign via YouTube, Twitch, and TikTok, Onyx Path announced the urban horror/fantasy roleplaying game Curseborne at Onyx Path Con 2024.
+The game promises the ability to play as Hungry (vampire protagonists), Primal (shapeshifters), Sorcerers, the Dead (phantoms that can possess people), and Outcasts (demons banished from their home realm).
+Each playable Lineage is divided into multiple families with different themes of play.
+The game has been heavily featured on the Onyx Path website blog and in videos from several YouTube RPG creators.
+It is due to have its crowdfunding campaign in October 2024.